catman002/kubernetes-ek8-old/README.md

       help command   :显示帮助。Display command instructions, excluding --t and --o
 ### example:
 - ek8 install --t=initall .
 Install all software required for cluster environment (including docker, Kube, keepalived, haproxy, keepalived, registry)
 - ek8 install --t=initall  --o=excludedocker .
-Install the software required for the cluster environment, but} do not install docker.
+Install the software required for the cluster environment, but do not install docker.
 - ek8 install --t=initkube .
 Install Kebu software on cluster server only and initialize Kube environmet
 - ek8 install --t=initkube  --o=only .
 Only Kube cluster configuration is installed, Kube software is not installed
 - ek8 delete --t=clearall .
 Delete all the software installed in the cluster environment, [equivalent to resetting the environment, use with caution]